eclipse/eclipsefuro/docs/furo/content/docs/commands/furo_checkImports.md

 ## furo checkImports

 This command will check and correct all the needed imports in the specs.
+These imports are needed for creating proper proto files.

 If a import can not be resolved, you will get a error message which tells you the file and the field which is causing the problem.